Unidata/python-workshop/README.md

 - Make notebook formatting consistent
 - Satellite data example (may or may not be doable by the workshop)?
 (Julien/Sean)
 - Ward: Look into wakari
-- Julien: Maybe mention it in the intro
+- Julien: Maybe mention Wakari in the intro
 - Break up long examples
 - Do not use keyboard short cuts
 - idempotent